matcool/gd-mod-example/Tutorial.md

 *(if you notice any mistakes in this document feel free to let me know)*

-This assumes you have at least some knowledge of C++. **You should not jump into GD Modding with little to no c++ or programming knowledge**. that is dumb bad idea.
+This assumes you have at least some knowledge of C++.
+This tutorial will not teach you C++. **You should not jump into GD Modding with little to no c++ or programming knowledge**. that is dumb bad idea.
 You can follow online tutorials such as [learncpp](https://www.learncpp.com/) and others easily found on google on how to learn C++

 This tutorial also makes use of CMake, which will be helpful to know about \